jaredwatkin/AFL-Pitch-Visualisation/README.md

 ```
 # Plotting everything

 We have all the main landmarks we will need to begin creating our AFL field.
-Using ggplot2, we will add each element as a new layer on top off a background plot
+Using ggplot2, we will add each element as a new layer on top of a background plot
 ```
 ## Initiate ggplot and set boundaries for our canvas that will allow some excess space around the plot.
 I will set this as the variable "field" to save typing
 field <- ggplot() + xlim(c(-10,xmax+10)) + ylim(c(-10,ymax+10))